miyako/4d-plugin-purge/README.md

 It seems ``SMJobBless`` and ``launchd`` reads ``Info.plist`` of the main application, not of the plugin (which makes sense).
 The plugin uses a small app (hidden, ``LSBackgroundOnly``) to install the helper.
 The "installer" app displays a simple user interface if the argument ``--debug`` is passed.

+It seems like there is no easy way to call ``NSXPCConnection`` or ``NSXPCInterface`` from the plugin, especially if the plugin is reloaded without terminating the main application.
+As a workaround, a proxy console application is called each time to run ``purge``.

 ## Syntax

 ```